 With the growing interest in Italian and Italian American studies at a national level, students of the Italian program will have the opportunity to expand their knowledge and language skills by integrating the major or minor into other fields, such as business, communications, economics, education, fashion, history, and political science, through interdisciplinary coursework that explores various theoretical and methodological approaches.
 The program strongly encourages students to fulfill their immersion experience through study abroad.

-Marist International Programs provides the opportunity for students to study at our branch campus in Florence, Italy.
+Marist Abroad provides the opportunity for students to study at our branch campus in Florence, Italy.
 Freshmen may participate in the Freshman Florence experience.
 Students of any year may take Italian classes at either the Poughkeepsie or Florence branch campus at the elementary, intermediate and advanced level.
 Students may earn credit for a major or minor in Italian in Florence, or at our other sites in Rome, Tuscania, or Venice.
 Classes in Italian at campuses abroad may be interchangeable with classes in Poughkeepsie for the Italian minor.
 Elective requirements for the minor may be satisfied at either campus, and the campus in Italy offers students a wider variety of elective course choices.
 Here you will find information on Marist Italian resources and facilities abroad.